Augusto-de-Lelis-Araujo/SAMBA-ilum/README.md

 - **Shift_plane** = corresponds to the direct coordinates (in function of lattice vectors A1 and A2) of the displacement applied to the material B cell, during the xy-scan process;

-- The **last 3 elements** of the **1st line** of the POSCAR file, correspond respectively to the identification ID of the monolayer of Material A, monolayer of Material B, and generated bilayer.
+- The **last 3 elements** (Bi2Se3_7f7e8b3365f74a5d Ga2Te2_019a4ea220da4bb7 Bi2Se3+Ga2Te2_801626ab7da7c0a5+b8c03634) correspond respectively to the identification ID of the monolayer of Material A, monolayer of Material B, and generated bilayer.

 </details>